 - Reactions at the infusion site can be controlled by considering:

-- Placing the needle I/M, rather than s/c
+- Placing the needle intramuscularly (IM), rather than SC.

 - Irritant drugs concentration may be too strong.